-It has been over 6 months since the launch of our first Shopify upsell app Candy Rack.
-During this journey, we have successfully onboarded over 250 active merchants and helped them to generate more than $180,000 in upsells and cross-sells.
-That’s around $700 per merchant.
+It has been over 2 years since the launch of our first Shopify upsell app Candy Rack.
+During this journey, we have successfully onboarded over 4 000 active merchants and helped them to generate more than $50 million in upsells and cross-sells.
+That’s almost $12 500 per merchant.
 It goes without saying that the vast majority of this revenue is a pure uplift and likely wouldn’t happen without the use of our app.

 During this time we also had a chance to review hundreds of different upsell strategies and tactics of our merchants.
 That helped us to get quite an extensive knowledge of what is working well and what is just a conversion blocker.
 We have put together this guide in order to help Shopify merchants be more effective in upselling and cross-selling, but also to help customers by improving the overall shopping UX.